 The Frequently Asked Questions

 I prefer Colorado.
 There’s a development, a tiny home village to be, in Fairplay.
-It’s called Whispering Aspen.
+It’s called Whispering Aspen Village.
 Gorgeous area and I fell in love with it last year.
 I may also end up having a plot of land as a development in other mountain towns such as Cripple Creek.
 It depends on where my path leads me I guess.
 There are opportunities.
+That’s for sure.

 Maybe.
 I would like to go back and forth and having a little place to go back to would be nice.
 I could rent it out while I’m gone and use it while I’m there.
 Who knows.
 If it happens, I prefer the more rural areas with a little city close by.
 My dear friends have a farm and are exactly located like that.
 They also have the right zoning that allow for a few smaller second home dwellings to be placed.